iambozhidar/lucidlink-orchestrator/README.md

 The script's `stdout` and `stderr` streams are logged in a local `/var/log/child_boot.log` file on the child instances to enable investigations in case problems occur.
 This provides good overall detectability, since errors on the parent machine will be visible in the console when executed, and problems on child instances will be visible in the local .log file.
-Note: child instances won't be stopped by the parent in case they fail to report results.
+Note: child instances won't be stopped by the parent in case they fail to report results;
+you'll need to enable SSH access to child instances to acquire logs.

 ---